 All processes described below take place in the Template Editor, and basic familiarity with the Template Editor is assumed.
-See here to learn more about the Template Editor.

 The Properties panel for the table field has a special Columns section that other field types do not have.
 This section lists the existing columns in your table and lets you add, reorder and delete columns.